sisterai/estate-assistant-system/README.md

 #### Mermaid Diagram

-This diagram illustrates the flow of user messages through the backend processing, including authentication, loading conversation history, preparing AI agent input, and generating responses using a mixture of experts:
+This diagram demonstrates the flow of user messages through the backend processing, including authentication, loading conversation history, preparing AI agent input, and generating responses using a mixture of experts:

 ```mermaid
 flowchart TD